arokettu/sass-hsv/docs/index.rst

 .. code-block:: scilab

-    // node-sass-package-importer path syntax, adjust for your favorite importer
+    // adjust for your favorite importer
     @use "~sass-hsv" as *;

     a {